 For Sports Direct this system, of what could be termed ‘false pay’, allowed them to break employment law.
 However, allowing unspecified actual pay well below the official figure, regardless of amount is still wrong.
 I am open to optional zero hours contracts – they have suited me and many others at various times – I just don’t think they should be used as the norm and imposed on people who need security.
 But the practice of ‘false pay’, seen at its illegal worst with Sports Direct, should be given some serious attention.
 Even without new pressures to exploit as discussed above, legal limits and defined rights are desperately required to guarantee that staff are protected.
 That said the ultimate goal should be a return that reflects the quality and skills required for the profession and that encourages those dedicated and enthusiastic about teaching to remain in the trade (of actual classroom teaching).
 For that the whole school system may require an overhaul.

-Until then, while Sports Direct have been held accountable and reversed many practices, it’s business as usual in the TEFL world.
+Until then, while Sports Direct have been held accountable and reversed many practices, it’s business as usual in the ELT world.